Structural thermokinetic modelling: Kinetic models and reaction elasticities

-with Boltzmann gas constant $R$, absolute temperature $T$, and the chemical potential $\mu_{i}^{(0)}$ of the $i^{\rm th}$ metabolite at standard concentration $c_{\rm std}$ (usually chosen to be 1 mM).
-In the following, we shall omit the division by $c_{\Sigma}$, assuming that all concentrations are measured in units of the standard concentration.
-The ratio $\kma_{l} = \prod_{i} (c_{i})^{n_{il}}$ of product and substrate levels for a reaction is called the mass-action ratio.
-A reaction shows the same mass-action ratio $\keq_{l} = \prod_{i} (c^{\rm eq}_{i})^{n_{il}}$, in all chemical equilibrium states.
-This ratio, called equilibrium constant $\keq_{l}$, can also be written as $k^{\rm eq} = -\Delta \mu^{(0)}$.
-The driving force $A_r$ is defined as the negative change of chemical potentials (in kJ/mol) associated with a reaction event in some, possibly non-steady, metabolic state.
+with Boltzmann gas constant $R$, absolute temperature $T$, and chemical potential $\mu_{i}^\circ$ of metabolite $i$ at standard concentration\footnote{For kinetic models, it is convenient to use a standard concentration of 1 mM, equal to the measurement unit for concentrations.
+In thermodynamic flux analysis, the common standard concentration is 1M.
+The conversion between the two conventions requires an adjustment of reaction Gibbs free energies, standard Gibbs free energies of formation, and equilibrium constants.} $c_{\rm std}$.
+Here I omit the division by $c_{\rm std}$, assuming that all concentrations are given in units of the standard concentration.
+The ratio $\kma_{l} = \prod_{i} (c_{i})^{n_{il}}$ of product and substrate concentrations for a reaction is called mass-action ratio.
+In chemical equilibrium states, this ratio has always the same value, called equilibrium constant $\keq_{l}$, which can be written as $\keq = \e^{-\Delta \mu^\circ/RT}$.
+The thermodynamic force $\theta_r$, in a (possibly non-steady) metabolic state is defined as